dtcenter/MET/docs/Users_Guide/config_options.rst

 The "point_weight_flag" is similar to the "grid_weight_flag", described above, but applies to grid-to-point verification in Point-Stat and Ensemble-Stat.
-It is not applied for grid-to-grid verification.
+It is not applied for grid-to-grid verification which is controlled by the "grid_weight_flag" option.
 It can only be defined once at the highest level of config file context and applies to all verification tasks for that run.

 While only one point weighting option is currently supported, additional methods are planned for future versions: